 How has the Region 12 Comprehensive Center supported the CFA work across your offices within the Department?

 The support has been phenomenal.
 Not only do we have our team members from DESE, but we have representation across the multiple offices.
-And it was important for us to engage with not only the Office of Literacy, because we know this impacts other spaces, but we also have members from our assessment team, we have members from our special education department, and we have members from our Office of College and Career Readiness.
+It was important for us to engage with not only the Office of Literacy, but we also have members from the Office of Special Education, the Office of College and Career Readiness, and the Office of Quality Schools, because we know this impacts and integrates work in each of these spaces.

 The Region 12 Comprehensive Center was very thoughtful in identifying who needs to be part of this conversation outside of just one office because this is an agency initiative, an agency goal.
 It was important to have representation across the department.
 Further, I’m sure you can imagine that it took multiple individuals to come to a final product.
 We had to stretch beyond our office at DESE, and we leaned heavily on our regional professional development centers and our literacy experts—approximately 50 literacy experts from across the state supported the development and creation of our tool.
 It was a concerted effort that was supported and under the leadership and guidance of R12CC to ensure that we had cross collaboration with the development and implementation of this important project.